salvadordata/salvadordata/README.md

 I’m deeply intrigued by the synergy of art and technology.
 Whether it’s building a device or writing a piece of code, I approach every project like a work of art.

-Feel free to copy and tweak this for your profile!
-Let me know if you’d like further adjustments.